ikaru5/heimdall-contract/doc/configuration.md

   setConfig() {
     this.contractConfig.localizationMethod = "i18next" // default is "Internal"
     this.contractConfig.i18next = i18n
+    this.contractConfig.tryTranslateMessages = true // default is true - automatically trys to translate error messages, if no translation the message will be returned as is

     // IMPORTANT NOTE: Do not override the whole `contractConfig` property since it also used internally!
   }